s-hfarooq/spin2020/README.md

 You can find the output of the workflow in the [Actions tab](https://github.com/s-hfarooq/spin2020/actions)

-The script counting the number of lines in README is called [count.py](count.py)
+The script counting the number of lines in README is called [count.py](count.py) and the file it creates is called [out.html](out.html)